claude42/logactiond/README.md

 Logactiond tries to be a lightweight daemon.
 At the moment in only supports observing logfiles via inotify only so is limited to Linux.
-Goal is to support additional backends (FSevents, systemd, simple polling for all other cases).
+Goal is to support additional backends (e.g. systemd, simple polling for all other cases).

 Right now, this should be considered alpha quality code and I don't suggest that you use it on production system. logactiond itself can't do too much harm